Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 It offers crucial information about those boats including their MMSI, vessel name, type of vessel, its length, and radio call design.

-The Track Your Buddy function is yet another feature that you are bound to appreciate about the Link-8.
+The Track Your Buddy function is yet another feature that you are bound to appreciate the Link-8.
 This feature uses the radio’s DSC to connect to your chartplotter and connect you to 3 other friendly vessels near you.
 This is not only for fun but for security and safety reasons.

 Speaking of rescue operations, this model also has the MOB (Man Over Board) function that allows you to keep record of the exact position and time of the MOB.